jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Updated team cards to use full width layout on all screen sizes for better readability and consistency
 - **January 24, 2025**: Moved progress bars back to inline layout beside team names, positioned between team name and edit button
 - **January 24, 2025**: Hidden progress bars from team display while keeping them in code for potential future use
+- **January 24, 2025**: Modified team fade-out animation to only fade to 30% opacity instead of completely disappearing for smoother transitions